uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

 Array
 =====

-Array is a simple concept over the data in |dal_short_name|.
+The array is a simple concept over the data in |dal_short_name|.
 It represents storage with the following characteristics:

 1. Data inside the array are organized as one :term:`homogeneous <Homogeneous data>` and :term:`contiguous <Contiguous data>` memory block.
 2. The array knows about memory block size.
 3. The array can hold either :term:`immutable <Immutability>` or mutable data.
-4. The array can transfer data from immutable to mutable state.
+4. The array can change the data state from immutable to mutable one.
-5. Array holds ownership information on the data: references count and deleter used to free the data.
+5. Array holds ownership information on the data: the references count (how many arrays refer to the same data block) and a deleter used to free the data when references count becomes zero.
-6. Ownership information on the data can be shared between several arrays: it is possible to create new array object that shares information with an object it is created from without any data copies.
+6. Ownership information on the data can be shared between several arrays.
+It is possible to create new array from another one without any data copies: they will share reference count and a deleter object.

 -------------
 Usage example